ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 }];
 ```

 However, usually we do not handle a stream of streams with `-flattenMap:`.
 It can be used on any stream.
-The key is that the block has to return a new stream (usually based on the input value), and all of those results will be flattened.
+The key is that the block has to return a new stream (usually based on the input value), and all of those results will be flattened:

 ```objective-c
 // Output: A A B B C C D D E E F F G G H H I I